p1xel8ted/Cult-of-the-Lamb-Mod-Collection/thunderstore/qol/README.txt

 ## Changelog

+## 2.1.3 - 18/01/2024

+- Mostly updated for Sins of the Flesh
+- Mass follower commands are currently disabled due to the large amount of changes made to the game code for them
+- In game settings via the API won't work until it's updated

 ## 2.1.2 - 02/01/2024

 * Fixed menu items having cooked navigation when certain ones are disabled.
 This only ocurred when using a controller/gamepad.